MichaelLeo-code/Personal-Growth/README.md

 Current to-do scope:

 [ ] occupy the coordinates of larger-than-one-tiles (probably create coordinates store for that)
-[ ] Create tasks in taskstore cell
+[x] Create tasks in taskstore cell
+[ ] Is TaskLine written in the best practise?

 ### Questions